Governance Audit

 - Discussion of stakeholder feedback and concerns.

-- Planning of stakeholder meetings and consultations.
+- Planning of stakeholder meetings and workshops.

-- Resolution of stakeholder conflicts.
+- Monitoring of stakeholder sentiment.

 Governance Implementation Plan